cycloptux/GiselleBot-Documentation/docs/source/moderation_and_administration/administration.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
 Sets the time (delay) it takes (in seconds) for **Direct Message** role goodbye messages to be sent.
 Set it to 0 to disable send delay.
+The message will only be sent if the user is still a member of the server, and doesn't have the role, when the time is up.

 The maximum time you can set is 300 (5 minutes).